Marriage Intentions, Licenses, and Certificates

 Intentions of Marriage

-Exceptions to both parties appearing in person exist due to special circumstances: If a person is in the military, intentions may be filed by either party, providing one is a Massachusetts resident.
-If a person is incarcerated in a state or a county house of correction facility, hospitalized or otherwise unable to come to town hall due to medical reasons attested to by a physician, intentions may be filed by either party.
+Exceptions to both parties appearing in person exist due to special circumstances: If a person is in the military, intentions may be filed by either party, provided one is a Massachusetts resident.
+If a person is incarcerated in a state or a county house of correction facility, hospitalized, or otherwise unable to come to town hall due to medical reasons attested to by a physician, intentions may be filed by either party.

 Marriage Licenses

-After the three day waiting period, one of the parties to the marriage must pick up the license from the Town Clerk’s Office.
-It is important that it is checked for spelling, typos, etc. at this stage!
+After the three-day waiting period, one of the parties to the marriage must pick up the license from the Town Clerk’s Office.
+It is important that it is checked for spelling, typos, etc., at this stage.
 A marriage license must be used for a ceremony in Massachusetts within sixty days from the date of filing the Intention of Marriage.
 The solemnizer (member of the clergy, Justice of the Peace, etc.) who performs the ceremony must sign the license after the ceremony and return it to the Town Clerk's Office.
 If the solemnizer is a "One Day Solemnizer", the original certificate from the Secretary of the Commonwealth must also be submitted to the Town Clerk's Office after the ceremony.

 After a couple has been married and the license is returned to the Town Clerk’s Office by the solemnizer, the Town Clerk records and registers the marriage.
-The couple receives a certified copy of the marriage certificate in the mail from the Town Clerk’s Office and a certified copy is also kept on file in the Hanover Town Hall.
+The couple receives a certified copy of the marriage certificate in the mail from the Town Clerk’s Office, and a certified copy is also kept on file in the Hanover Town Hall.
 The original copy is sent to the Registry of Vital Records.

 Marriage Certificate Request